 As the “new girl,” and daughter of struggling immigrant farmers, Jay struggles to find her place at Haviland.
 She becomes the target of bullying and coercion.
 While Jay suspects the musically gifted and beautiful Nathalia is behind this, her complaints fall on deaf ears.
 Thankfully, she befriends Florence, the tough, determined newcomer ostracized because of her skin color.
 Can Jay learn from Florence how to stand on her own and fight for justice?
 Can the girls solve the mystery of Violet Crane’s death?
 Can Jay save her family?

-The Girls of Haviland and Beyond Haviland are available in ebook and print editions on Amazon and Barnes & Noble.
+The Girls of Haviland is available in ebook and print editions on Amazon and Barnes & Noble.
 Add them to your shelves on Goodreads, and visit Deborah's website for the inspiration behind the series and her posts on historical research.

 Need a cover designer?